bnagy/rhyme-paper/README.md

 # rhyme-paper [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)[![DOI](https://zenodo.org/badge/340785559.svg)](https://zenodo.org/badge/latestdoi/340785559)

-LaTeX and figures for the preprint 'Rhyme in Latin Poetry: Stylistic or Stochastic'.
+LaTeX and figures for the preprint 'Rhyme in Classical Latin Poetry: Stylistic or Stochastic'.

 The compiled [paper](rhyme_sos.pdf) is also included.